observablehq/plot/docs/marks/bar.md

 Plot.barX(alphabet, {y: "letter", x: "frequency"})
 ```

-Returns a new horizontal bar↔︎ with the given *data* and *options*.
+Returns a new horizontal→ bar with the given *data* and *options*.
 The following channels are required:

 * **x1** - the starting horizontal position; bound to the *x* scale
 * **x2** - the ending horizontal position; bound to the *x* scale